 Primary bile duct cancer is uncommon in the United States.
 Each year, an estimated 8,000 people in the United States are diagnosed with bile duct cancer.
 The average age people are diagnosed with intrahepatic bile duct cancer is 70.
 For extrahepatic bile duct cancer, the average age at diagnosis is 72.

 The number of new cases of bile duct cancer is increasing, mostly due to rising rates of intrahepatic bile duct cancer.
 The reason for this increase is not known.
 It may be due to the use of more accurate tests to diagnose this type of cancer.
 Previously, intrahepatic bile duct cancer may have been thought to be a different type of cancer.

 In some parts of the world, a parasite called a liver fluke can infect the bile duct and cause cancer.
-Liver flukes are very common in Asia and the Middle East, and bile duct cancer is more common in these areas of the world.
+Liver flukes are very common in Asia, and bile duct cancer is more common in this part of the world.
 Also, gallstones and inflammatory conditions of the digestive tract, such as ulcerative colitis or an associated condition called Primary Sclerosing Cholangitis (PSC), increase the risk of bile duct cancer.
 PSC is an autoimmune disease in which the body's immune system attacks the bile ducts and causes scarring.
 See the Risk Factors section for more information.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The 5-year survival rate for people with early-stage extrahepatic bile duct cancer is 30%.
 If the cancer has spread to the regional lymph nodes, the 5-year survival rate is 24%.
 If the cancer has spread to a distant part of the body, the 5-year survival rate is 2%.